vgmtrans/vgmtrans/docs/compiler_cursor_prototype_review.md

 During that migration:

 - keep one opcode switch and local `Playback` type;
-- prefer `invoke` for format-specific semantics rather than enlarging the common API;
+- prefer explicit chained actions; use `invoke` for substantial format-specific semantics;
 - reject any helper that makes an ordinary command require a second definition;
 - measure command-block and file-level readability again; and
 - delete obsolete path-specific infrastructure when its last format leaves it.